Silky Gomboy 240 Folding Saw

 My Notes

 The saw is the adult choice more often than people want to admit.
-Less drama, more control, cleaner work.
+Less drama, more control, cleaner work, and fewer bad swings around camp.

 • Start with light pressure and let the teeth bite.